-Office equipment and renovations 3-10 years
+3-10 years

-Furniture and fittings 10 years
+10 years

-Motor vehicles 6-7 years
+6.7 years

-Plant and machinery 10 years
+10 years

 Capital work-in-progress are not depreciated until the assets are ready for their intended use.

 Useful lives, residual values and depreciation methods are reviewed, and adjusted if appropriate, at the end of each reporting period, with the effect of any changes in estimate being accounted for on a prospective basis.